daimh/daiker/README.md

 ```
 append '-v' to any sub-commands to check out the backend qemu commands

-## Roadmp
+## Roadmap
-One more interesting feature is planned indeed, please check back later.
+A few more interesting features are planned, please check back later.

 ## Contribute